If there's not a Wild + Free group in your area (or you simply want to start one with your own unique bent), the first step is to sign-up below.

-These groups are autonomous, all led by local volunteers, but we do have a few requirements for each one to be considered an official Wild + Free group.
+These groups are autonomous, all led by local volunteers, but we do have a few requirements for them to be considered an official Wild + Free group.
 You'll find these requirements on the application below.

 Each month, we're delighted to see this beautiful homeschool community spread throughout the world, all because one brave woman after another steps forward to invite other mamas into her life.